wasp-lang/wasp/web/docs/auth/overview.md

 ---
-title: Using Auth
+title: Overview
 ---

 import { AuthMethodsGrid } from "@site/src/components/AuthMethodsGrid";
-import { Required } from "@site/src/components/Required";
+import { Required } from '@site/src/components/Tag';
+import ReadMoreAboutAuthEntities from './\_read-more-about-auth-entities.md';

 Auth is an essential piece of any serious application.
-Coincidentally, Wasp provides authentication and authorization support out of the box.
+That's why Wasp provides authentication and authorization support out of the box.

 Here's a 1-minute tour of how full-stack auth works in Wasp: